barkode/bake-with-joy/README.md

 - Love running project from [Code Institute](https://codeinstitute.net/ie/)

-  inspired me for the Gallery page
+  I was inspired by the Gallery page and some of the code for the site's gallery was taken.

 - [UIVerse](https://uiverse.io/)